cs50nestm/cs50labs/booleans/README.md

 The switch statement can only be used to determine an exact match.
 It does not work with ranges of values.

+{% next %}

 ### The Ternary Operator

 The **ternary operator** is a third type of condition.
 The ternary operator takes an expression, and evaluates to one value if the expression is true, and another value if it is false.

-For example, if I want to set the variable `min` to either `a` or `b` depending on which has the lower value (assuming that all three variables have already been declared, and that `a` and `b` are assigned values) I could write:
+For example, if I want to set the variable `min` to either `a` or `b` depending on which has the lower value (assuming that all three variables have already been declared, and that `a` and `b` have assigned values) I could write:

 ```c
 if (a < b)